 Risk of Investments in Companies in Regulated Industries.
 Certain industries are heavily regulated.
 To the extent that the Fund makes investments in industries that are subject to greater amounts of regulation than other industries generally, portfolio companies that are subject to greater amounts of governmental regulation would pose additional risks relative to investments in other companies.
 Changes in applicable laws or regulations, or in the interpretations of these laws and regulations, could result in increased compliance costs or the need for additional capital expenditures.
 If a portfolio company fails to comply with these requirements, it could also be subject to civil or criminal liability and the imposition of fines.
 Portfolio companies also could be materially and adversely affected as a result of statutory or regulatory changes or judicial or administrative interpretations of existing laws and regulations that impose more comprehensive or stringent requirements on such issuer.
-Governments have considerable discretion in implementing regulations that could impact a portfolio company's business, and governments ould be influenced by political considerations and make decisions that adversely affect a portfolio company's business.
+Governments have considerable discretion in implementing regulations that could impact a portfolio company's business, and governments could be influenced by political considerations and make decisions that adversely affect a portfolio company's business.
 Additionally, certain portfolio company's operations and profitability could suffer if it experiences labor relations problems.
 Upon the expiration of any such portfolio company's operations and profitability could suffer if it experiences labor relations problems.
-Upon the expiration of any such portfolio company's collective bargaining agreements on terms favorable to it, and its business operations at one or more of its facilities could be interrupted as a result of labor disputes or difficulties and delays in the process of renegotiating its collective bargaining agreements.
-A work stoppage at one or more of any such portfolio company's activities and labor relations problems additional capital adverse effect on its business, results of operations and financial conditi
+Upon the expiration of any such portfolio company's facilities could be interrupted as a result of labor disputes or difficulties and delays in the process of renegotiating agreements.
+A work stoppage at one or more of any such portfolio company's activities are subject to effect on its business, results of operations and the process of renegotiating agreements.
+A work stoppage at one or more of any such portfolio company's facilities could be interrupted as a result of labor disputes or difficulties and delays